metacommunities/metacommunities/analysis/idea_log.md

 - playing around a lot with torch and nn and names.
 Have run ltstm  models on 1M github names.
 Not sure how to use the deeplearning stuff.
 Could either -
     - find ways of exploring what the nodes of the network are seeing.
 Given the low validation error, the LTSTM model is pretty capable of developing a generative model of repo names.
     - develop a training set and use the classifiers, as documents in the torch tutorials to extract all the names from github repositories.

+## Thu Mar 31 10:31:02 BST 2016

+- The Sense of Dissonance: Accounts of Worth in Economic Life, David Stark, has really interesting stuff about work and organizations.
+If we did a paper on github as a kind of work, as immaterial labour, etc, this would be a good reference